warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_createapp.md

 ```
 {:codeblock}

+>   **Note**: The next sections of code are run only if the environment variable was found.
+    In Python,
+    this code is indented to indicate that it is the body of the test.
+    In this tutorial,
+    indentation is omitted from the code segments to save space.
+    However,
+    the [full listing](#complete-listing) shows the indentation correctly.

 Assuming that the variable is found,
-we can proceed to use the information.
+proceed to use the information.
-We start by loading the JSON data stored within the variable,
+Start by loading the JSON data that is stored within the variable,
-and recording the event in our new 'log file':
+and recording the event in the new 'log file':

 ```python
 # Yes we are, so get the service information.